CalvinWieland/SpinningCube/README.md

 # SpinningCube
-A spinning cube, one displayed in text and the other using SFML graphics.
-The two versions are in separate branches.
+A spinning cube displayed in text.
+It has been built using cmake.

-Note: The spinning cube made of text runs in Linux and has been built with cmake, while the SFML spinning cube runs in Visual Studio Community
+A GIF of the running code is in the repo, so you can see the final product without needing to run it.